Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 Please note that, by default, I will not automatically add the name of each student on the waiting list to the course roster.
 This is because not everyone on the waiting list may still want to take CMPSC 102.
-As such, during the first two class periods I will need you to write to me by email to express you confirmed interest in taking the CMPSC 102 Fall 2020 course.
+As such, during the first two class periods I will need you to write to me by email to express your confirmed interest in taking the CMPSC 102 Fall 2020 course.
 Please refer to the previous content about the first week of classes for more details on this issue.

--- 1) Since I want you to stay up-to-date with the planning for our course, I encourage you to visit the following GitHub repository for more details:
+-- 2) Since I want you to stay up-to-date with the planning for our course, I encourage you to visit the following GitHub repository for more details:

 https://github.com/Allegheny-Computer-Science-102-F2020/cs102-F2020-plans